AdamBazer/HIE-Whitepaper/README.md

 Effective health information exchange involves a diverse set of activities and a broad set of challenges, whether that exchange takes place among affiliated or unaffiliated care providers.
+The IHE IT Infrastructure (ITI) domain of IHE, first launched in 2003, works to address the implementation of standards-based interoperability solutions to improve information sharing, workflow and patient care.
+The IT
-The IT Infrastructure (ITI) domain of IHE has addressed many of these challenges by defining a series of integration profiles to address specific aspects of exchanging healthcare information.
+Infrastructure (ITI) domain of IHE has addressed many of these challenges by defining a series of integration profiles to address specific aspects of exchanging healthcare information.
 Each integration profiles addresses part of the broad set of challenges involved in health information exchange.
-The profiles, however, do not attempt to address governance and policy choices that significantly affect how the profile is adapted in any particular community.
-This white paper cannot address all such governance and policy issues but will provide some guidance on where governance and policy issues are applicable and offer some common approaches.
+The integration profiles are not designed to address governance and policy choices, two factors that significantly affect how an integration profile is adapted in any particular community.
+While this white paper cannot address all such governance and policy issues, it will provide some guidance on where governance and policy issues are applicable and offer some common approaches.

-It is very important to note that IHE focuses only on interoperability and does not attempt to solve every issue involved in exchanging health information.
-These solutions are meant to be plugged into an architecture that is designed and executed by the exchange communities themselves.
-Thus, while each community will generate an architecture that meets its individual needs, the use of IHE profiles will lead to the creation of standards-based communities.

-This white paper will focus on explaining how IHE profiles are used to address interoperability aspects of document sharing and how they work together to solve common document sharing problems.
+This white paper will focus on explaining how IHE integration profiles are used to address interoperability aspects of document sharing and how the profiles work together to solve common document sharing problems.
 The IHE White Paper “[Template for [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) Affinity Domain Deployment Planning](https://www.ihe.net/Technical_Framework/upload/IHE_ITI_White_Paper_XDS_Affinity_Domain_Template_TI_2008-12-02.pdf)”,